Nikolai558/FE-BUDDY/ROADMAP.md

 # FE-BUDDY ROADMAP

 The following is a list of features that we are considering or actively working on in priority order.
+For previous Roadmap items, refer to the [FEB Change Log](https://github.com/Nikolai558/FE-BUDDY/blob/development/ChangeLog.md).

 ---